christyheaton/PyCon2018_GISTutorial/README.md

 cd [location where you saved the repo]/PyCon2018_GISTutorial
 ```

-* Create the Conda environent you will need to run the tutorial.
+* Create the Conda environment you will need to run the tutorial.
 Note: it is called `geopandasenv`. **This could take anywhere from 10-30 minutes to finish.**

 ```bash
 conda env create environment.yml